Emillybaek/Emillybaek.github.io/_pages/cv.md

 * 2020 - : Teaching Assistant @ Aarhus University
   * Teacher of the course “Digital Construction”
   * Co-examiner of the course “Advanced Technologies in Construction”
-  * Reviewer for peer-reviewed journals and conferences (e.g. Automation in Construction)
+  * Reviewer for peer-reviewed journals and conferences (e.g. Automation in Construction, Advanced Engineering Informatics, EG-ICE, ISARC, EC³)

 * 2017 - 2020: Student Assistant @ Exigo
   * Specialist in databased risk management